Eating nutritious foods can improve your health and energy levels.

 Here are 10 tips to reduce nutrient loss while cooking:

-- Use as little water as possible for poaching or boiling.
+- Use as little water as possible when poaching or boiling.

 - Consume the liquid left in the pan after cooking vegetables.